MunGell/awesome-for-beginners/README.md

 - [Binari](https://github.com/BrandonArmand/Binari/labels/up%20for%20grabs) _(label: up for grabs)_ <br> Interactive code editor with a live binary tree visual designed to teach new developers the fundementals of dynamic programming.
 - [SirixDB](https://github.com/sirixdb/sirix-svelte-front-end/labels/good%20first%20issue) _(label: good first issue)_ <br>
 A Svelte/Sapper based <a href="https://github.com/sirixdb/sirix-svelte-front-end">web front-end</a> for <a href="https://sirix.io">SirixDB</a>, which is a versioned NoSQL document store (XML and JSON) written in Java.
+- [json-editor](https://github.com/json-editor/json-editor/labels/good%20first%20issue) _(label: good first issue)_ <br>
+JSON Schema Based Editor.
+JSON Editor takes a JSON Schema and uses it to generate an HTML form.
+It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, spectre, tailwind).

 ## Julia